yancong222/SSD-LM-STanglab/README.md

 The goal of this project is to use language models to improve accuracy of detecting language disturbances in Schizophrenia Spectrum Disorder Speech

-## Large language models taxonomy sketch:
+## Large language models taxonomy overview:

-(click on the tree node to see details)
+click on the tree node to see details

 ```mermaid
 %%{init: {'theme': 'base', 'themeVariables': { 'fontSize': '100px'}}}%%